-- Contracts of sale.
+- A contract of sale.

 - Receipts, bank and credit card statements.

-If you are unable to provide us with the proof of ownership and/or the evidence of value we require, we can reduce or refuse to pay your claim.
+If you are unable to provide us with the proof of ownership and/or the evidence of value we require, we can potentially reduce or refuse to pay your claim.

 Pay your excess